harry-c26/pizzeria-etna/README.md

 ### Others to mention

 * A special thank you to Sheryl for the advice and points she gave me to look into flex box and flex grid as options for the menu page
-* The README guide that Kera Cudmore put together was a great help as well - https://github.com/kera-cudmore/readme-examples#credits
+* The [README guide](https://github.com/kera-cudmore/readme-examples#credits) that Kera Cudmore put together was a great help as well

 ## Further development plans